Validator Community Overview

 Specs

-Are you running the recommended Standard Hardware for Kusama?
+Are you running the recommended Standard Hardware for Polkadot?
 Can you ensure that machines have enough processing power, memory, file storage, and network connectivity?
 It's helpful for nominators to know the specs of the machines a validator uses to assess how they may perform in the network.
 If a validator is running underpowered machines, they may not want to nominate them, as these can result in fewer blocks produced and fewer overall rewards.
 In certain circumstances, more powerful machines can result in higher rewards for both the Validator and their Nominators.

 Automation and orchestration approaches (Terraform, Ansible, Chef, Puppet, Kubernetes, etc.)